 Suzy Capozzi

-Suzy joined Union Square Kids in 2018.
+Suzy has worked at Union Square Kids since 2018.
 She has been a children’s book editor for more than twenty years, having previously held editorial positions at Random House and Simon & Schuster.
-Suzy’s portfolio includes everything from picture books to beginning readers and chapter books to middle grade, and young adult novels.
+Suzy’s portfolio includes everything from picture books to beginning readers and chapter books to middle grade and young adult novels.
 She has worked with numerous talented creators, including Dusti Bowling, Cozbi Cabrera, Victoria Chang, Leah Henderson, Patricia McKissack, Christian Robinson, and Renée Watson.
-Suzy is actively acquiring picture books, chapter books, middle grade and young adult titles.
+Suzy is actively acquiring picture books, chapter books, middle grade, and young adult titles.
 In the middle grade space, she has a keen interest in magical realism, unexpected historical fiction, and contemporary character-driven novels.
-For the young adult market, Suzy is drawn to unreliable narrators, speculative/alternative history, sci-fi, and any genre-bending work.
+For the young adult market, Suzy is drawn to unreliable narrators, speculative/ alternative history, sci-fi, and any genre-bending work.

 Chris Duffy